On Signal Peak Power Constraint of Over-the-Air Federated Learning: System Model

 \subsubsection{Transmission of gradient}

-In the case of single-carrier transmission, each communication round is divided into $N$ time slots, where $N$ is the size of the trainable parameters of the neural network.
+In the case of single-carrier transmission, each \ac{CR} is divided into $N$ time slots, where $N$ is the size of the trainable parameters of the neural network.
 In time slot~$n=1,\ldots,N$, all devices transmit their~$n$-th normalized gradient value \(\bg_k[n]\).
 Through the use of \ac{OTA}, the superimposed characteristics of the wireless medium are exploited to calculate the target function~\eqref{eq: target OTA aggregation}.
 We assume block-fading, so that the channel characteristics stay constant over the transmission of one gradient vector as assumed in most works~\cite{yang_FL_OTA_2020, zhu_OTA-FL_2020}.
-The received signal at the centralized server in a given communication round can be written as

-with $h_k>0$ the channel gain between BS and \ac{UE}~$k$, $p_k$ the ``average" transmit power of UE~$k$, $\bn\in\R^N$ the additive zero-mean Gaussian noise of variance~$\sigma^2$.
+The received signal at the centralized server in a given \ac{CR} can be written as with $h_k>0$ the channel gain between BS and \ac{UE}~$k$, $p_k$ the ``average" transmit power of UE~$k$, $\bn\in\R^N$ the additive zero-mean Gaussian noise of variance~$\sigma^2$.

 \Ac{BS} rescales the received superposed signal by a factor $\sqrt{\alpha}>0$ and dividing by the number of UEs~$K$, and then de-normalize the gradient to obtain the $\tilde{\bg}\in\R^N$, the estimation of~\eqref{eq: target OTA aggregation}: